 FOXSI-3 press releases

 The FOXSI-3 sounding rocket experiment flew successfully on September 7, 2018.
-See below for some of the news and web releases written about the FOXSI-3 flight.
+Read the following news and web releases written about the FOXSI-3 flight.

 September 7, 2018

-FOXSI-3 will launch from White Sands, New Mexico on September 7, 2018.
-For this third flight, our team will be testing new instrumentation to further increase sensitivity and our ability to observe the quiet Sun.
+FOXSI-3 launched from White Sands, New Mexico on September 7, 2018.
+This third flight focused on testing new instrumentation to further increase sensitivity and our ability to observe the quiet Sun.

-Optics: Thus far, FOXSI is the only instrument to develop hard X-ray focusing optics especially for the sun.
-For our third campaign, we will use the same optics modules that flew on FOXSI-2, but two of them are currently being updated from 7-shells to 10-shells at NASA Marshall.
-Thus, FOXSI-3 will fly with four 10-shell and three 7-shell modules.
+FOXSI is the first instrument to develop hard X-ray focusing optics for the Sun.
+For the third campaign, our team refurbished and used the same optics modules that flew on FOXSI-2.
+Two of the modules were updated from 7 to 10 shells at NASA Marshall, so FOXSI-3 flew with four 10-shell and three 7-shell modules.

-Some of these modules have recently been calibrated by our team at the Stray Light Facility in NASA Marshall.
-The calibration included both the 7-shell and 10-shell module types and assessed the well state of the optics.
-Our team also observed the modules' behavior for sources at slightly high off-axis angles, which induce “ghost rays” at the focal plane.
-We are currently analyzing this data to gain a better understanding of the optics' performance for ghost rays.
+The modules were calibrated at the Stray Light Facility in NASA Marshall to assess the state of the optics and observe the modules' behavior for sources at slightly high off-axis angles, which induce “ghost rays” at the focal plane.

-Detectors: For FOXSI-3, we will be flying a combination of double-sided Cadmium Telluride (CdTe) and Silicon (Si) strip detectors, as well as one CMOS soft X-ray detector.
-Our colleagues in Japan, who are building the detectors, have created the finest-resolution, 60µm, CdTe strip detectors ever made, one of which we tested at the University of Minnesota in May, 2017.
-(The image, right, depicts our focal plane with older detectors, which will be replaced by the new detectors once they arrive for calibration.)
+FOXSI-3 flew a combination of double-sided Cadmium Telluride (CdTe) and Silicon (Si) strip detectors, as well as one CMOS soft X-ray detector.
+Our team in Japan constructed the detectors and created the finest-resolution, 60µm, CdTe strip detectors ever made, one of which was tested at the University of Minnesota in May, 2017.

-The new set of CdTe detectors will arrive from Japan at the University of Minnesota by the end of 2017.
-We will then calibrate the detectors by conducting gain calibration, spectral response, and efficiency measurements.
-In addition to the tests we will conduct at Minnesota, we may seek further testing at an external facility to more precisely measure the efficiency of the detectors.
-Depending on the performance evaluations of these new detectors, we will then decide how many CdTe versus Si detectors will fly with FOXSI-3.
+The new set of CdTe detectors arrived from Japan at the University of Minnesota at the end of 2017 for calibration.
+This process entailed conducting gain calibration, spectral response, and efficiency measurements.
+In addition to the tests performed at Minnesota, further testing was conducted at the Advanced Light Source facility in Berkeley, California.